TrueDub/simple-react-treetable/README.md

 Note that Bootstrap table striping won't work on a table where rows are expandable, as the striping is applied once at render time and doesn't adjust to the display changing.

+### Sorting
+The table can be sorted by default, simply set the `sortOrder` attribute of the relevant column.

+Clicking the header of any column will sort by that column, in ascending order.
+Clicking again will sort in descending order.
+Appropriate icons are used to indicate the sort order.

+You can prevent sorting of a specific column by simply setting the `sortable` attribute of the relevant column to false.

 ### Use as a simple DataTable

 To use this component as a simple datatable (i.e. no expandable capabilities), simply provide a `tableData` prop with no `children` attributes.